DashInvests/manual/1 - Manual.md

 The founders we back are our customers.
 We aspire to be the most useful investors per minute spent with us, and per dollar on the cap table.
 We want founders to want to work with us even if we weren't investors offering them money.
 (Though, for us to be willing to advise, we'd need the same level of conviction that we have when we're willing to invest.)

 We want to work with startups the way they work, not the way that big companies or traditional investors work.
 We prefer to take the formality out of the investor-founder relationship.
-Instead of requesting board seats and scheduling formulaic calls, we share with founders and encourage them to reach out to us when we can help.
-We've supported founders with everything from customer introductions to helping hire a critical new team member to sharing product feedback to thinking strategically about press.
+Instead of requesting board seats and scheduling formulaic calls, we would share with founders and encourage them to reach out to us when we can help.
+We've can help founders with everything from customer introductions to helping hire a critical new team member to sharing product feedback to engaging Founders with the Dash DAO's own press team.
 Consider us “on speed dial.”
 We try to cut waste out of the process; starting a company is hard enough.
 If you want regular check-ins, sure.

-Our team works closely together -- we speak often and love helping each other, and we each know the full portfolio -- so every portfolio company has access to every member of our team.
+Our team works closely together -- we speak often and love helping each other, and we will each know the full portfolio -- so every portfolio company has access to every member of our team.
 We think this is different to some other venture firms we’ve met -- we try to be a “no dysfunction” partner to you.

 ### Areas where we tend to be most useful